andreabradpitto/Experimental-robotics-laboratory/assignment3/README.md

 <br/>

 This is the list of the components that have been coded for the assignment:

 - *Human*: it is implemented by [human.py](scripts/human.py), that is used to simulate the dog owner, which randomly decides to play with the robotic dog.
 The human checks if the robot is able to play, waits for it to come nearby, then orders it to move to a random room of the house, and finally waits for it come back.
 The game ends when the robotic dog is tired.
 All the communications sent to the robot are carried out via action a message publisher (over `play_topic`), and all the orders are handled by [dog_fsm.py](scripts/dog_fsm.py)

 - *Dog FSM*: it is implemented by [dog_fsm.py](scripts/dog_fsm.py), which is used to handle the robotic dog's FSM internal architecture

 - *Dog vision*: it is implemented by [dog_vision.py](scripts/dog_vision.py), and constitutes a vision module for the robotic dog that uses OpenCV in order to constantly scan the surroundings, looking for specific colored balls.
 This node is able to take control, when needed, of the robot movements, allowing it to reach a room when a corresponding new ball is discovered.
 It also stores the positions of the balls discovered, thus learning the displacement of the rooms inside the house as time passes
-- *Ball server*: it is implemented by [ball_server.py](scripts/ball_server.py); it is a server providing the coordinates of the ball whose color matches the input room.
-The received room must have already been coded in a specific single digit integer format in order to be correctly parsed

 - *A modified version of the [explore_lite](http://wiki.ros.org/explore_lite) package*: it is implemented by [explore.cpp](src/explore.cpp), [costmap_client.cpp](src/costmap_client.cpp), and [frontier_search.cpp](src/frontier_search.cpp), along with their headers: [explore.h](include/explore.h), [costmap_client.h](include/costmap_client.h), [frontier_search.h](include/frontier_search.h), [costmap_tools.h](include/costmap_tools.h).
 It is the algorithm allowing the robot to explore the house during the **Find** state.
 I made some adjustments in order to let [dog_vision.py](scripts/dog_vision.py) and [dog_fsm.py](scripts/dog_fsm.py) send service calls in order to (re-)start or stop the exploration<br/>

 <div align="center">